On the Structure of Double Complexes: Cohomologies and multiplicities

 The de Rham cohomology can be described more explicitly: Let $\omega^{a,b},...,\omega^{a',b'}$ be generators of the components of $Z$ in degree $d$.
 If $Z$ is concentrated in degrees $d,d-1$, all $\omega^{r,s}$ are closed and are, up to a constant, cohomologous.
 I.e., there is a single class which has representatives of $|p+q-d|+1$ pure types.
 On the other hand, if $Z$ is concentrated in degrees $d,d+1$, a generator for the nontrivial class in $H^d_{dR}(Z)$ is given by a linear combination of the $\omega^{r,s}$ in which all $\omega^{r,s}$ have nonzero coefficient, i.e. one has a class of (generally) very `non-pure type'.\\

 We illustrate the above discussion for a zigzag $Z$ of shape $S_{p+q}^{p+1,q+1}$:

 \textbf{Squares:}\\ A square shape is defined by the position of any corner.
 We choose the top right one and define $S^{p,q}:=\{(p,q),(p-1,q),(p,q-1),(p-1,q-1)\}$.
-For any square, one sees that row and column cohomology vanish in every degree.
-Therefore, all higher pages on the Frölicher spectral sequences and the de Rham cohomology have to vanish as well.
+For any square $A$ of shape $S^{p,q}$, one sees that row and column cohomology vanish in every degree.
+Therefore, all higher pages of the Frölicher spectral sequences and the de Rham cohomology have to vanish as well.
 However, one has

 Note also that $\del_1\circ\del_2$ vanishes on all zigzags.\\

 Since `everything' is compatible with direct sums, the above discussion of the individual indecomposable complexes yields several results for general $A$: